Overv/Open.GL/content/drawing.md

 	glEnableVertexAttribArray( posAttrib );

-Last, but not least, the vertex attribute array needs to be enabled:
+Last, but not least, the vertex attribute array needs to be enabled.

 Drawing
 ========